-Of course, there’s far more to it than a brief summary allows.
-I’ll explain my own planning and composing methods using my drawings as examples, so let’s go into more detail.
+Of course, this is only the general idea.
+There’s far more to it than a brief summary allows.
+I’ll explain my methods using my own drawings as examples, so let’s go into more detail.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)